What is a brick and click business/store?

 In the brick and click retail model, the retailer’s online and offline elements work in tandem with each other to support one another.
 Instead of being independent sales channels, they are integrated to benefit from each other’s strengths.

-The analytics and data from the online stores can help improve the physical retail locations, and the real-time customer feedback in the physical store can give insights regarding merchandising, which could help you figure out which products should be featured front-and-center online.
+The analytics and data from the online stores can help improve the physical retail locations, and the real-time customer feedback in the physical store can give insights regarding merchandising, which could help you figure out which items should be featured online.

 How does the bricks and clicks model work?